sagnikgh1899/FraudDetection/doc/users.md

 Bank/ Credit Card Merchant uses the tool to predict if the transaction is fraudulent or not.
 Bank/ Credit Card Merchant want a reliable and secured model to detect frauds and take actions.
 They want a seamless and credible tool which is technically accurate and provides maximum precision.

 1. Provide Transaction Information
-2. Detect fraud Yes/No
+2. Detect fraud (Yes/No)
-3. User Authentication
+3. User authentication

 ## USER 2: Developer: